-In 2006, the present Australian Ambassador to Dublin, Anne Plunkett, recommended that the Keith Cameron Chair of Australian History should be re-endowed by the Australian government.
+In 2006, the then Australian Ambassador to Ireland, Anne Plunkett, recommended that the Keith Cameron Chair of Australian History should be re-endowed by the Australian government.
 Prime Minister John Howard announced the renewed funding during his visit to UCD on 22 May 2006.

 Australian Studies Centre

 The Australian Studies Centre was set up in the Faculty of Arts in 1996.
 In 1997 the National Irish Bank agreed to provide funding for successive two year post-doctoral teaching fellowships in Australian Studies over the period 1998-2002.
 The NIB Fellows in Australian Studies were: Dr Catherine Pratt (Australian Literature); Dr Louise Mendel (Geography).
 The Centre has a small reference library, apart from holdings in the main College Library, and a program of public seminars.